-Strict liability offences are offences which do not require proof that you intended to commit the crime – for example, speeding, drink driving and drug driving.
+Strict liability offences are offences which do not require proof that you intended to commit the crime.

 The defence of honest and reasonable mistake of fact can be raised where you honestly believed that you were acting lawfully when you committed the offence, and that you would not have acted in that way if you knew that what you were doing was against the law.